Four of them. We

 a litter of middling quizzes is sometimes worth more than the weight

 of the dross.
 So, a simple, semi-quantitative approach will suffice for grading.
-All assignments are worth 100%, but weighty assessments like tests, quests, papers, speeches, and such usually will be given DOUBLE or even TRIPLE weight.
+All assignments are worth 100%, but weighty assessments like tests, quests, papers, speeches, and such usually will be given DOUBLE, TRIPLE, or even QUADRUPLE weight.
 I reserve the right to adjust the final score (in either direction) as a consequence of engagement (or lack thereof),

 attitude, effort, and moments of demonstrable talent.

 Finally, remember that life is not particularly quantifiable.
 So if we must obsess about something, let's contemplate all of the mysterious candy that

 Plagiarism is the use of others ideas or words without proper

 attribution.
 If you use someone elses words or specific ideas

 in writing, you must cite appropriately (for our purposes, please use

 MLA style).
 Furthermore, your main ideas must reflect your own thinking.

 Scholarship should be used to bolster but not direct your arguments.